-If you don’t want to mess around with a hose or bucket of soapy water, most of our outdoor cushions and pillows have zippered, removable covers that can go in your washing machine.
+If you don’t want to mess around with a hose or bucket of soapy water, many of our outdoor cushions and pillows have zippered, removable covers that can go in your washing machine.
 Use the delicate cycle with a normal amount of mild laundry detergent and a cup of bleach.
-Let the covers air dry.
+Don’t use the dryer—just let the covers air dry.

-One last pro tip: using outdoor furniture covers will reduce how often you need to clean your furniture which is a win for summer fun.
-Find more furniture cleaning tips in our care information, and as always, feel free to ask us questions or share your own tips in the comments.
+One last pro tip: using outdoor furniture covers will reduce how often you need to clean your furniture.
+Find more furniture cleaning tips in our care information, and as always, feel free to ask us questions or share your own tips in the comments!

 Photos by Room & Board